December 1992 Serbian local elections

 Local elections were held in cities and municipalities across Serbia on 20 December 1992, with a second round of voting taking place on 3 January 1993.
 The local elections were held concurrently with parliamentary elections in Yugoslavia, presidential and parliamentary elections in Serbia, and elections for the Vojvodina provincial assembly.

 The elections were held under a two-round system of voting in single-member constituencies.

-Taking place during the authoritarian rule of Serbian president Slobodan Milošević, the elections unsurprisingly resulted in a victory for the Socialist Party of Serbia in most jurisdictions, including the capital Belgrade.
+The elections resulted in a victory for the Socialist Party of Serbia (SPS) in most jurisdictions, including the capital Belgrade.
+The Democratic Fellowship of Vojvodina Hungarians (VMDK) was successful in Serbia's predominantly Hungarian communities.

 This was the second local election cycle to take place while Serbia was a member of the Federal Republic of Yugoslavia, and it occurred against the backdrop of ongoing wars in Croatia and Bosnia and Herzegovina.

 Results

 City of Belgrade

 Results of the election for the City Assembly of Belgrade:

 Note: Only parties or alliances that won representation in the assembly are listed.

 Results for the City Assembly of Belgrade by municipality:

 Incumbent mayor Slobodanka Gruden of the Socialist Party was confirmed for another term in office after the election.
 She was replaced by Nebojša Čović of the same party on 23 June 1994.